Open Metadata Archive¶

 An open metadata archive is a portable collection of open metadata type definitions and instances.
 It can be loaded each time a metadata access server starts up or added to a running metadata access server.

-- A metadata export containing an export of metadata from a repository.
-They are used to transfer metadata between repositories that are not connected to the same cohort.
+• A metadata export contains a collection of metadata elements that have been extracted from a specific open metadata repository to load into another.
+It is used to transfer metadata between repositories that are not connected via cohorts.

 The logical structure of an open metadata archive is as follows: